Andy Janovich: 2016

-2017
+2017–2019

 Janovich entered the 2017 season slated as the starting fullback under new head coach Vance Joseph.

-On October 22, 2017, Janovich had one carry for a three-yard gain and caught the first two passes of his career for 14 yards during a 21–0 loss to the Los Angeles Chargers.
+On October 22, 2017, he had one carry for a three-yard gain and caught the first two passes of his career for 14 yards during a 21–0 loss to the Los Angeles Chargers.
 On December 10, 2017, he scored a one-yard rushing touchdown in the Broncos' 23–0 win over the New York Jets.
 In the 2017 season, he finished with six carries for 12 rushing yards and a rushing touchdown to go along with four receptions for 35 receiving yards.

-2018

 In 2018, Janovich played all 16 games (7 starts), recording eight receptions for 112 yards with one touchdown and rushing twice for five yards.
-On December 30, 2018, Janovich caught his first career receiving touchdown on a 20-yard pass from quarterback Case Keenum in a loss to the Los Angeles Chargers.
+On December 30, 2018, Janovich caught his first career receiving touchdown on a 20-yard pass from quarterback Case Keenum in a loss to the Chargers.

-2019

 On October 11, 2019, Janovich signed a three-year, $5.7 million contract extension with the Broncos.
-In Week 11, Janovich suffered a gruesome dislocated elbow injury and was ruled out for the rest of the year.
+In Week 11, Janovich suffered a dislocated elbow injury and was ruled out for the rest of the year.
 He was placed on injured reserve on November 19.
 He appeared in seven games and recorded five receptions for 42 receiving yards and had one rushing touchdown.

 Cleveland Browns

-Janovich was traded to the Cleveland Browns on March 20, 2020, in exchange for the Browns' seventh-round pick in the 2021 NFL Draft.
+Janovich was traded to the Cleveland Browns on March 20, 2020, in exchange for the Browns' seventh-round pick in the 2021 NFL draft.
 He was placed on the reserve/COVID-19 list by the team on November 16, 2020, and activated on November 30.

 On October 12, 2021, Janovich was placed on injured reserve.
 He was activated on November 6.

 Houston Texans

 On March 25, 2022, Janovich signed with the Houston Texans.
 He was released on August 21, 2022.

+Janovich announced his retirement from the NFL on January 2, 2023.

 Personal life

 Janovich is the son of Ron and Brenda Janovich.
 He was raised in Gretna, Nebraska and attended Gretna High School, where he starred in football and wrestling.
-In 2010-2011, Janovich won the Nebraska Class B 189-pound title, with a 53-0 record.
-In 2011-2012, Janovich won the 220-pound title, finishing at 46-0.
+In 2010–2011, Janovich won the Nebraska Class B 189-pound title, with a 53–0 record.
+In 2011–2012, Janovich won the 220-pound title, finishing at 46–0.
 Andy is of Lithuanian, German, and Irish descent.

 Andy married his college sweetheart, Madison McConkey, in February 2018.
+Madison filed for divorce July 25, 2024.

+After his retirement from football, Janovich started a roofing company sporting his name, Andy Janovich Roofing, stylizing the "N" in the middle of his surname to callback to his alma mater.
+The company does a variety of roofing services, but is prolific in their advertising for emergency and storm damage repairs.